itiaditi/debug-adept-0123/README.md

 # Masai construct week project Unit 4
 Hello and welcome to our JS204 Construct Week Project!
 Over the span of five days, our team of four members worked collaboratively to craft this project.

+Welcome to snapBasket, your one-stop online destination for all your grocery needs!
+At snapBasket, we understand the importance of convenience and quality when it comes to shopping for your daily essentials.
+With our user-friendly interface selection of fresh produce, pantry staples, we strive to make your grocery shopping experience enjoyable.
 # Team Members

 Aditi Dhiman